 I've lost my way.
 How do I get my life right with God again?

 I was raised up to believe in God and I still do.
 Right now I believe that I have lost my spiritual compass along with my relationship with God.
-One thing i will never forget from God's word is "to love thy neighbor."
+One thing I will never forget from God's word is "to love thy neighbor."
 And this I have done for a close friend over the years.

 Recently we fell out.
 We've had more downs than ups, and she had betrayed me at one point for her own benefit.
 I ask friends and family for advice on our friendship and everyone has told me the same thing, to end it.
 To hear that time and again hurts.

 Even though she has done all those things I still keep "love thy neighbor" in my head.
 I try to apply the Scriptures about friendships to ours.
-I forgave her time and again like God says in His word.
+I forgave her time and again as God says in His word.
 Things will seem to get better but end up worst at the end.

 Despite how many times I tried to explain myself, she would not let me.
-The reason why I tried so hard to keep our friendship afloat is because I kept my faith.
+The reason why I tried so hard to keep our friendship afloat is that I kept my faith.
 I've put a lot of trust in her to just throw it all away.
 I even put her needs ahead of my own, but she doesn't see that.

 Now I try to erase her out of my life and focus on things that matter such as my education and God.
 But I find it hard to let go of this friendship and get my life back with God.
 I've realized that He should be my number one instead of others.
 But I don't know how to put Him first anymore.
 I feel like the connection I once had with Him I cannot get back.
 So how do I move on and forgive?
 How do I this?